On an Erd\H{o}s-type conjecture on $\mathbb{F}_q[x]$: Proof of Theoerm and some discussion

+First, by appropriately replacing Lemmas~\ref{oppo} and~\ref{inex2}, we can prove that every set of $n$ congruence equations covering all polynomials of degree exact $n$ (or any $m>n$) covers the polynomial ring.

-\begin{remark} When $q=3$ and $n=2$, by our result, if a system of 2 congruences in $\mathbb{F}_3[x]$ covers all polynomials whose degrees are at most 2, they cover the polynomial ring.
-But in fact, if a system of 2 congruences covers all polynomials of degree at most 1, they still covers the whole ring.
+Second, according to our results, when $q=3$ and $n=2$, if a set of 2 congruence classes in $\mathbb{F}_3[x]$ covers all polynomials whose degrees are at most 1, they cover the polynomial ring.
+However, one may note that if a set of 2 congruence classes covers all polynomials of degree at most 0, it already covers the whole ring.
 The proof of this is similar to how we handle the case $q=2$ and $n\leq 9$.
-For the general case, since a obvious lower bound of the number of polynomials we must cover to confirm the system of $n$ congruences covers the whole ring is $2^n$, a lowest degree $d$ where the number of polynomials of degree $d$ or less exceeds $2^n$ is $n/\log_2(q)$.
+By testing on small $q$'s and $n$'s, we conjecture the lower bound of degree can be $n/(q-1)$.
+This leads us to the conjecture in Section~\ref{introsec}. \begin{conjecture} Let $f_1(x), f_2(x), \cdots, f_n(x), r_1(x), r_2(x), \cdots, r_n(x)$ be polynomials in $\mathbb{F}_q[x]$ satisfying $\deg(r_i(x)) < \deg(f_i(x))$ for $1\leq i\leq n$.
+Suppose that there exists some polynomial $g(x) \in \mathbb{F}_q[x]$ that satisfies none of the congruences